Succeeding in your job interview isn’t easy.

 If you can’t get your point across succinctly, you risk appearing as if you lack critical communication skills.
 And rambling can make you appear nervous.
 When you’re done answering a question, stop talking.
 A momentary silence indicates you are finished and the interviewer can ask the next question.

 [Don’t have a great elevator speech?
-You need one for your job search, and here’s how to develop a killer elevator speech.]
+You need one for your job search, and here’s How to Write an Impressive Elevator Pitch.]

 Don’t Worry if You Aren’t Perfect